laravel/docs/sanctum.md

 <a name="spa-authentication"></a>
 ## SPA Authentication

-Sanctum also exists to provide a simple method of authenticating single page applications (SPAs) that need to communicate with a Laravel powered API.
+Sanctum also exists to provide a simple method of authenticating single-page applications (SPAs) that need to communicate with a Laravel-powered API.
 These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository.

 For this feature, Sanctum does not use tokens of any kind.
-Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
+Instead, Sanctum uses Laravel's built-in cookie-based session authentication services.
 This approach to authentication provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.

 > [!WARNING]
 > In order to authenticate, your SPA and API must share the same top-level domain.
 However, they may be placed on different subdomains.
 Additionally, you should ensure that you send the `Accept: application/json` header and either the `Referer` or `Origin` header with your request.